DemocracyEarth/ubi/README.md

 These contracts are free, open source and censorship resistant.
 Support us via [Open Collective](https://opencollective.com/democracyearth).

-### About

-Democracy Earth Foundation is a _501 (c) 3 not for profit corporation_ in San Francisco, California with no political affiliations.

 ## License

 This software is under an [MIT License](LICENSE.md).
 This is a free software built by [Democracy Earth Foundation](https://democracy.earth) between 2020 and 2021.
+Democracy Earth Foundation is a _501 (c) 3 not for profit corporation_ from San Francisco, California with no political affiliations.

 <p align="center">
 <img src="docs/democracy-earth.png" width="400" title="Democracy Earth Foundation">